mirzafahad/mirzafahad.github.io/_posts/2021-02-22-wifi-rouge-access-point-part2.md

 ![adapter connection](/img/wifi/wifi_connect3.png){: .center-block :}

-You need to have a separate way to connect to the internet, and not using Atheros WiFi adapter.
+You need to have a separate way to connect to the internet, and not using the Atheros WiFi adapter (unless you have two of those).
 We will use the Atheros WiFi adapter to create a rogue access point for others to connect.
 You can have another WiFi adapter, dongle, hotspot, LTE, ethernet, etc. to connect to the internet.
 We will create a bridge between your internet connection and your rogue access point so that when a user connects to your access point you can monitor the bridge and see what is happening. **In my case, I am connected to the internet through ethernet**.

 ### Step-2: Stop Network Manager
 The *Network manager* in Ubuntu is a background process that takes care of all the networking-related processes.
 For example, when you plug in an ethernet cable the network manager will automatically send a DHCP request to grab an IP and a default gateway.
 When you connect a wireless adapter it will automatically scan for access points and provide you a list.